 “Only a little over half (56%) of surveyed companies currently have a centralized procurement process throughout the business.”

 Others suffer from scattered processes that are a mix of centralized and decentralized and are throughout different departments.
-Some companies are even plummeting their business by allowing each department to handle their purchasing processes.
+Some companies even allow each department to handle their purchasing processes.

 Homegrown vs Cloud-Based Procurement